 The Maxigesic® Cold & Flu Hot Drink (containing 150 mg ibuprofen powder) and Maxigesic® Cold & Flu Hot Drink Double Strength hot drink sachets, containing 300 mg ibuprofen powder, have been developed to extend the therapeutic advantage of Maxigesic® tablets to patients when administration in a hot drink form is preferred or clinically justified by a need to treat pain or fever primarily associated with cold and flu symptoms.
 The sachet and oral dose tablet forms Maxigesic® have been shown to be pharmacokinetically equivalent in terms of area under the plasma concentration-time curve (AUC) (Aitken et al., 2018).
 The lower dose Maxigesic® Cold & Flu Hot Drink (containing 150 mg of ibuprofen) would provide the equivalent of one Maxigesic® tablet, whereas Maxigesic® Cold & Flu Hot Drink Double Strength (containing 300 mg of ibuprofen) would provide the equivalent of a full dose of Maxigesic® tablets (2 tablets).
-The reclassification of ibuprofen at 300 mg in powder form to Pharmacy Only would therefore extend the robust clinical benefits of the existing Maxigesic® oral tablet formulation to patients where an oral liquid hot drink is preferable and allow for consumer to self-select the same dose as would be administered in the equivalent Maxigesic® tablet formulations while in a convenient single sachet formulation.
+The reclassification of ibuprofen at 300 mg in powder form to Pharmacist Only would therefore extend the robust clinical benefits of the existing Maxigesic® oral tablet formulation to patients where an oral liquid hot drink is preferable and if selected by the pharmacist would allow for the consumer to use the same dose as would be administered in the equivalent Maxigesic® tablet formulations while in a convenient single sachet formulation.

-The benefit to the consumer of allowing self-selection of the Maxigesic® Cold & Flu Hot Drink Double Strength containing 300 mg ibuprofen powder is therefore providing an equivalent product in a more convenient formulation.
+The benefit to the consumer of allowing pharmacist supported selection of the Maxigesic® Cold & Flu Hot Drink Double Strength containing 300 mg ibuprofen powder is therefore providing an equivalent product in a more convenient formulation.